kookma/TW-Commander/README.md

 # TW-Commander
-A tiddler toolkit for Tiddlywiki 5
+A tiddler toolkit for Tiddlywiki 5.
+Tiddler Commander can perform many kinds of batch operation like create or delete tiddlers, rename tiddlers, add/remove fields, tags, inspect tiddlers and do search and replace in all fields of tiddler.

 ## Project code and demo
 * [GitHub demo page](https://github.com/kookma/TW-Commander) [DOES NOT WORK, download the index.html and open in a browser]